offbeatwp/documentation/frontend__compiling-assets.md

 # Compiling assets

-OffbeatWP has an assets builder based on webpack.
+OffbeatWP has an assets builder based on web pack.
 It builds sass, es6 javascript and images.
-Besides of that the builder contains browsersync to have a easier workflow during development.
+Besides of that the builder contains browser-sync to have an easier workflow during development.

-The first time you have to get the dependencies by running to following command from the root of you OffbeatWP theme
+The first time you have to get the dependencies by running to the following command from the root of your OffbeatWP theme

 ```
 yarn install    |or|    npm install